jemmy512/book-notes/CS/computer-organization-and-design.md

 One improvement over branch stalling is to predict that the branch will not be taken and thus continue execution down the sequential instruction stream.
 If the branch is taken, the instructions that are being fetched and decoded must be discarded.

 To discard instructions, we merely change the original control values to 0s, much as we did to stall for a load-use data hazard.
-The difference is that we must also change the three instructions in the IF, ID, and EX stages when the branch reaches the MEM stage; for load-use stalls, we just change control to 0 in the ID stage and let them percolate through the pipeline.
-Discarding instructions, then, means we must be able to flush instructions in the IF, ID, and EX stages of the pipeline.
+The difference is that we must also change the three instructions in the IF, ID, and EX stages when the branch reaches the MEM stage; __for load-use stalls, we just change control to 0 in the ID stage__ and let them percolate through the pipeline.
+Discarding instructions, then, means we must be able to `flush` instructions in the IF, ID, and EX stages of the pipeline.

+**flush** To discard instructions in a pipeline, usually due to an unexpected event.

 ### Reducing the Delay of Branches

 One way to improve branch performance is to reduce the cost of the taken branch.

+We have assumed the next PC for a branch is selected in the MEM stage, but if we move the branch execution earlier in the pipeline, then fewer instructions need be flushed.

 The MIPS architecture was designed to support fast single-cycle branches that could be pipelined with a small branch penalty.

 The designers observed that many branches rely only on simple tests (equality or sign, for example) and that such tests do not require a full ALU operation but can be done with at most a few gates.
 When a more complex branch decision is required, a separate instruction that uses an ALU to perform a comparison is required - a situation that is similar to the use of condition codes for branches.

 Moving the branch decision up requires two actions to occur earlier: computing the branch target address and evaluating the branch decision:
 1. The easy part of this change is to move up the branch address calculation.
-We already have the PC value and the immediate field in the IF/ID pipeline register, so we just move the branch adder from the EX stage to the ID stage.
+We already have the PC value and the immediate field in the IF/ID pipeline register, so we just **move the branch adder from the EX stage to the ID stage**.
+2. Moving the branch test to the ID stage implies additional forwarding and hazard detection hardware, since a branch dependent on a result still in the pipeline must still work properly with this optimization.

-2. To implement branch on equal (and its inverse), we will need to forward results to the equality test logic that operates during ID.
+    To implement branch on equal (and its inverse), we will need to forward results to the equality test logic that operates during ID.
 There are two complicating factors:

     * During ID, we must decode the instruction, decide whether a bypass to the equality unit is needed, and complete the equality comparison so that if the instruction is a branch, we can set the PC to the branch target address.
 Forwarding for the operands of branches was formerly handled by the ALU forwarding logic, but the introduction of the equality test unit in ID will require new forwarding logic.
+Note that the bypassed source operands of a branch can come from either the ALU/MEM or MEM/WB pipeline latches.
+        * Forwarding for the operands of branches was formerly handled by the ALU forwarding logic, but the introduction of the equality test unit in ID will require new forwarding logic.
 Note that the bypassed source operands of a branch can come from either the ALU/MEM or MEM/WB pipeline latches.

     * Because the values in a branch comparison are needed during ID but may be produced later in time, it is possible that a data hazard can occur and a stall will be needed.

 Despite these difficulties, moving the branch execution to the ID stage is an improvement, because it reduces the penalty of a branch to only one instruction if the branch is taken, namely, the one currently being fetched.